adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 It's research after all, it's supposed to fail *n+1* times, no?

-Old Me had the habit of commenting out failing code instead of deleting it because it represented a *scientific idea* I wanted to 'keep', thinking I would revisit it in the future (and I've seen many others do this too).
+Old Me had the habit of commenting out failing code instead of deleting it because it represented a *scientific idea* I wanted to 'keep', thinking I would revisit it in the future.

 However, I inevitably often ended up with scripts and Jupyter notebooks that were super long and full of commented-out code.
 In hindsight, I only occasionally looked at or reused such code.